Please check back for information regarding applications for the 2024 cohort.

 Who is Eligible to Apply for Enrollment?

-Enrollment will be limited to 30 students (15 Harvard and 15 non-Harvard students).
+Enrollment will be limited to 32 students (16 Harvard affiliated participants and 16 non-Harvard affiliates).

-The program will also include as students two refugees or asylum seekers currently residing in Greece and interested in enrolling in the course.
+The program will also include refugees and/or asylum seekers currently residing in Greece and interested in enrolling in the course.

-Non-Harvard Applicants: Senior undergraduate students, graduate students and PhD students from NKUA and other universities across the world are eligible to apply.
-Please note that non-Harvard University applicants should apply through our partner, the NKUA.
+Non-Harvard Applicants: Senior undergraduate students, graduate students, and PhD students from NKUA and other universities across the world, as well as young professionals are eligible to apply.
+Please note that non-Harvard University applicants without a refugee background should apply through our partner, the NKUA.

 Curriculum